springfall2008/batpred/docs/apps-yaml.md

   inverter_reserve_max: percent
 ```

-Global, sets the maximum reserve % that maybe set to the inverter, the default is 98 as some Gen 2 inverters and
+Global, sets the maximum battery reserve % that the inverter can be set to, the default is 98 as some Gen 2 inverters and
 AIO firmware versions refuse to be set to 100.
 Comment the line out or set to 100 if your inverter allows setting to 100%.

 ## Automatic restarts